By James Hunt – [post_published]

 Alternate Choices

-Ping G430 LST – Distance and low spin are on par with Stealth 2 Plus, and a good fit as a players driver
+- Ping G430 LST – Distance and low spin are on par with Stealth 2 Plus, and a good fit as a player driver

-Callaway Paradym Triple Diamond – Compact shape, interchangeable weights, and higher ball speeds make it a popular players driver.
+- Callaway Paradym Triple Diamond – Compact shape, interchangeable weights, and higher ball speeds make it a popular player driver.

 My Final Verdict

 The Stealth 2 Plus doesn’t disappoint.
 I was shocked to see a drive north of 300 yards.
 I am sure I’ve topped 300 a few times before, but this was the first confirmed.
-Clearly the distance question with the carbon face to rest.
+The distance question with the carbon face to rest.

 The premium sound and feel you get with the Stealth 2 Plus was my favorite part outside of the distance.
 Not dull, not sharp, not loud, but perfect.
 The spring-like effect from the face made me confident I was maximizing my swing speed on every drive.